tonyest/Prospress/readme.txt

 = Props =

-As a major eCommerce advancement for WordPress, Prospress has code and contributions by a number of developers.
+As a major WordPress plugin, Prospress has code and contributions by a number of developers.

 Special mentions for:

 * [Scribu](http://profiles.wordpress.org/users/scribu/) for his work on the bid filter and post sort widgets, and his [Query Multiple Taxonomies](http://wordpress.org/extend/plugins/query-multiple-taxonomies/) plugin.
-* [Andy Potatin](http://profiles.wordpress.org/users/andypotanin/) for his work on customizing his excellent [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/) plugin to work for marketplace transactions.
+* [Andy Potatin](http://profiles.wordpress.org/users/andypotanin/) for customizing his excellent [WP-Invoice](http://wordpress.org/extend/plugins/wp-invoice/) plugin to work for marketplace transactions.

 = Want to know more? =